 The University requires either SAT or ACT test scores for full-time admission.
 Writing samples are recommended but not required for admission.
-Writing scores from the new SAT test or ACT test sent to the University may be used for placement or advising.
+Writing scores from the SAT test or ACT test sent to the University may be used for placement or advising.

-Admission decisions are made after the candidate has completed his application file.
+Admission decisions are made after the candidate has completed his or her application file.
 A tentative admission decision is made for a high school senior based upon an official transcript that includes completion of at least the sixth semester of high school; a final decision is made based on the student’s obtaining a high school diploma and on receipt of an official final high school transcript showing completion of all graduation requirements.
 A student who is not a high school graduate also may be considered for admission upon satisfactory completion of the General Education Development (GED) Tests.